 More and more often, I’m being asked by readers for tricks on how to mix vintage pieces from the 1920s to 1950s with those of contemporary designers.
-The thinking behind this, being to avoid looking too costumy or like an extra from Miss Fisher’s Murder Mysteries.
-Not that there’s anything wrong with looking liked you’ve just stepped out from a scene, playing the part of a murderess in Miss Fisher, I would almost be willing to sell out Mr de Merteuil to medical experimentation for such a privileged opportunity, as I’d very much to be fighting crime in a 1920s couture gown along with the glamorous Miss Fisher.
-Back to the topic at hand however, the answer to the question is very simple, take one garment at a time.
+The thinking behind this is to avoid looking too costumey or like an extra from Miss Fisher’s Murder Mysteries.
+Not that there’s anything wrong with looking like you’ve just stepped out from a scene, playing the part of a murderess in Miss Fisher, I would almost be willing to sell out Mr de Merteuil to medical experimentation for such a privileged opportunity, as I’d very much to be fighting crime in a 1920s couture gown along with the glamorous Miss Fisher.
+Back to the topic at hand, however, the answer to the question is very simple, take one garment at a time.

-- The most important rule to remember is wear only what you feel comfortable in!
-I cannot stress this enough, as there is really no point in spending your hard earned money on a pretty but impractical collection which will spend it’s days as a wardrobe display.
+- The most important rule to remember is to wear only what you feel comfortable in!
+I cannot stress this enough, as there is really no point in spending your hard-earned money on a pretty but impractical collection that will spend its days as a wardrobe display.

-- You can never go wrong with a 1930s or 1940s coat no matter what you wear underneath.
-In fact some vintage coats are such a work of art that there is really no point in taking them off 🙂
+- You can never go wrong with the 1930s or 1940s coat no matter what you wear underneath.
+In fact, some vintage coats are such a work of art that there is really no point in taking them off 🙂

 - Try different things; mixing a vintage dress with a very contemporary belt or the other way around.

 It might take you years before you are truly comfortable with finding what works and what doesn’t in mixing vintage fashion with contemporary designers but don’t get discouraged, you will get there eventually and please don’t forget that you are working on refining your personal style and at the end of the day you are the one who has to be happy with it!